bbauska/UofM-Inter-with-JavaScript/readme.md

 But now I also have the dist folder.
 I just copied and dragged to the whole thing.
 Inside the dist, they have their own css, their own images, because remember, for those little like chevron arrows, and their own js.
-Sometimes my students will ask me, they\'ll say, \"well, why don\'t you just put other people\'s CSS in your CSS folder or other people\'s JavaScript in your JavaScript folder?\" You can absolutely do that.
-But I like to keep it separate because I like to know if, when something\'s broken, if it was my code or their code.
-All I\'ve really done is add this dist folder right here, let\'s close up the folder.
+Sometimes my students will ask me, they&apos;ll say, &quot;well, why don&apos;t you just put other people&apos;s CSS in your CSS folder or other people&apos;s JavaScript in your JavaScript folder?&quot; You can absolutely do that.
+But I like to keep it separate because I like to know if, when something&apos;s broken, if it was my code or their code.
+All I&apos;ve really done is add this dist folder right here, let&apos;s close up the folder.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 247/248.
 (147) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">